thomasweis27/teaching/README.md

 Else, we can work on Project Euler problems (math challenges) or CodeWars challenges (general programming skills).

 More advanced students can explore some "Machine Learning and AI" concepts.

+*Note: many elements of code were created in classes with colaboration of students under the age of 18.*